Albez0-An7h/newton_pop_blocker/README.md

 ## Installation

 ### Step 1: Download the Extension
-1. Download or clone this repository to your computer
+1. Download the zip file from `Releases` and unzip it or clone this repository to your computer
 2. Make sure all files are in the same folder:
    - `manifest.json`
    - `content.js`